qjack001/Git-Cooking/_posts/treats/2020-06-19-blueberry-corn-muffins.md

 ### Notes

 The muffins need to sit for around 5-10 minutes after being taken out of the oven to firm up.
-Sprinkling a bit of sugar ontop of the raw batter could make a nice crust.
+Sprinkling a bit of sugar ontop of the raw batter could make a nice crust, and blueberries can be substituted for any other fresh/frozen fruit on hand.
 Recipie from allrecipies.com.